markreynoso/data-structures/README.md

 ### Trie

 ```
-In order to efficiently store words, Trie() will provide a class by which nodes are only inserted if unshared by anthor word.
+In order to efficiently store words, Trie() will provide a class by which nodes are only inserted if unshared by another word.
 All words share previous characters when possible.

 To create an instance if the trie, Trie(), from python: